tjeng/heartrate/README.md

 Clean data
 1. Remove short interval and add it to the subsequent interval
 2. Impute long interval
-3. Implement SSA to smooth irregularities
+3. Implement SSA to smooth irregularities and reconstruct function of heart rate over time

 Analysis
 1. Time domain (RMSSD)